 It’s one of the most commonly asked questions of couples: what’s the secret to a lasting, loving relationship?
 Now, as the Marie Kondo craze spreads far and wide, there are likely to be a fair number of people offering up a surprising new answer: “Tidy up together.”

-If you hadn’t already heard of the Japanese organizing consultant and her 2012 bestselling book The Life-Changing Magic of Tidying Up, chances are her new Netflix TV series – released in January and titled Tidying Up With Marie Kondo – has put her on your radar.
-Not only does the show offer a very digestible way to absorb the author’s KonMari Method in practice (which is helpful if you’re still sceptical about the idea of only keeping items that “spark joy”), it provides insight into how decluttering can enhance your love life.
+If you hadn’t already heard of the Japanese organizing consultant and her 2012 bestselling book The Life-Changing Magic of Tidying Up, chances are her Netflix TV series – titled Tidying Up With Marie Kondo – has put her on your radar.
+Not only does the show offer a very digestible way to absorb the author’s KonMari Method in practice (which is helpful if you’re still sceptical about the idea of only keeping items that “spark joy”), it provides insight into how decluttering can enhance your relationship.

 With a nod to February being the month of love, we bring you five reasons why cleaning up could just be one of the most romantic gifts to give your partner.